POEM H2020 Knowledge Hubs

 Winter 2018/ Knowledge Hub 1: This KH will begin with the transferable skills training on research ethics and training unit 1 on collaborative and open knowledge conducted by Wikimedia Deutschland (WMDE) and tool and data competence by the Open Knowledge Foundation Deutschland (OKF DE).
 The training unit 1 is followed by the POEM opening conference titled “Participatory Memory Practices.
 Connectivities, Empowerment, and Recognition of Cultural Heritages in Mediatized Memory Ecologies”.
 Outstanding experts in the field, Dr Susanne Wessendorf (Urban Superdiversity, Social Inclusion), and Prof Dr Gisela Welz (Transnational Memory and the Making of Europe) will hold keynote addresses.
 A call for papers will be announced to invite current research on this topic.

-Spring 2019/ Knowledge Hub 2: The Spring School will focus on theories, approaches, and ethical issues of memory work, input will be provided by UHAM, SPK, and UGLA in the form of introductory lectures and common readings for discussion; guest lecture 1 will be held by social media specialist and social entrepreneur Mar Dixon (@AskACurator on Twitter / @52Museums on Instagram) and will be followed by training unit 2 on media issues and literacy, which will be held in two parts: media production (ICO) and social media trends in heritage work.
+Spring 2019/ Knowledge Hub 2: The Spring School will focus on theories, approaches, and ethical issues of memory work, input will be provided by UHAM, SPK, and UGLA in the form of introductory lectures and common readings for discussion; public guest lectures will be held by Memory Studies expert Prof Andrew Hoskins (UGLA) and Dr Jenny Kidd (Cardiff University), an advocate for participatory media practices.
+The lectures will be followed by training unit 2 on media issues and literacy, which will be held in two parts: media production (ICO) and social media trends in heritage work.

 Spring 2020/ Knowledge Hub 4: The Spring School will provide an open space for interests and topics of ESRs (2 days), guest lecture 3 will be organised by AU with Heike Winschiers-Theophilus on design thinking in participatory heritage work; training unit 4 will focus on the organisational issues of managing and organising talents (ZSI).